Patterson–Gimlin film: Background

 Both Patterson and Gimlin had been rodeo riders and amateur boxers—and local champions in their weight classes.
 Patterson had played high school football.

 In October 1967, Patterson and his friend Gimlin set out for the Six Rivers National Forest in far Northern California.
 They drove in Gimlin's truck, carrying his provisions and three horses, positioned sideways.
 Patterson chose the area because of intermittent reports of the creatures in the past, and of their enormous footprints since 1958.
-(His familiarity with the area and its residents from prior visits may also have been a factor.)
+His familiarity with the area and its residents from prior visits may also have been a factor.

 The most recent of these reports was the nearby Blue Creek Mountain track find, which was investigated by journalist John Green, Bigfoot hunter René Dahinden, and archaeologist Don Abbott on and after August 28, 1967.
 This find was reported to Patterson (via his wife) soon thereafter by Al Hodgson, owner of the Willow Creek Variety Store.

-Though Gimlin says he doubted the existence of Sasquatch-like creatures, he agreed to Patterson's insistence that they should not attempt to shoot one.
+Though Gimlin says he doubted the existence of Sasquatch-like creatures, he agreed to Patterson's insistence that they should not attempt to shoot one with a gun.